SteakEnthusiast/Supplementary-AST-Based-Deobfuscation-Materials/README.md

 # Supplementary-AST-Based-Deobfuscation-Materials

-This repository contains any source code that can be found in the ReverseJS blog posts.
-You will need to install the dependencies yourself, as I have not included a package.json with them.
+This repository contains accompanying source code from the [ReverseJS](http://SteakEnthusiast.github.io) blog posts.
+I will continue update this repository whenever I write a new post.

+# Usage

+1. Install all dependencies: `npm install --save`

+2. Then navigate to any folder of interest and run the deobfuscator against the demo obfuscated files: `node deobfuscator.js`

+Happy reversing!